cloudmesh-community/book/chapters/prg/python/cloudmesh/inventory.md

   PROJECT   a string that identifies the project

-  SOURCE    a single host name to clone from
+  SOURCE    a single hostname to clone from

   COMMENT   a comment